ClementTsang/bottom/README.md

 ### Manual

 Clone from this repo or from [Releases](https://github.com/ClementTsang/bottom/releases), and build with `cargo build --release`.
+You may also want to strip the binary after.

 ### Cargo